kreonjr/omniaural/README.md

 #### useOmniAural

 The `useOmniAural` hook is a custom hook that creates a local variable tied to a global state property value.
-It can be used in stateless functional components to register to variables that live on global state. `useOmniAural` does *not* provide a setter because any updates to the global state should always be done through the property setter or custom omniaural actions.
+It can be used in stateless functional components to register to variables that live on global state.

 | Parameter     | Type          | Description  |
 | ------------- |:------------: | :----------- |